mjharriso/MIDAS/README.md

                         .land_ice[(t),(s),y,x]

-The current version of MIDAS (as of 11/29/2012) has the following structure fully or partially implemented:
+The current version of MIDAS (as of 11/29/2012) has the following, implemented:

 <- MIDAS Snapshot 11/29/2012 ->
                 .state  (global ocean) [(t),(s),y,x]              <--- Top level class object for MIDAS